ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

    The activation request file expires after 7 days.
    {: important}

 1. Request a license activation file for your NetScaler.
-To do so, [create an IBM Support case](/unifiedsupport/cases/form){: external} and provide the following information:
+To do so, open the IBM-generated support case and provide the following information:

    * Subject: LAS Transition
    * VPX instance details, such as your NetScaler IP, version, hostname, and serial if available.